Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode Representation: Results and Discussion

-Next, we now consider an example of 2.5D metastructures, which are stacked layers of interacting metasurface layers.
+Next, we now consider an example of 2.5D metastructures, which are stacked layers of interacting objects.
 They provide sufficient degrees of freedom to implement efficient multifunctional devices.
-Specifically, we consider a two-layer Moiré superlattice array of $20160$ gold nanodisks of radius $R = 100$ nm.
-We model this shape as a superellipsoid, whose boundary has the implicit equation \eqref{eq:SuperEllipsoid}, with $m = 1$, $n = 0.25$, $a_x = a_y = R$, $a_z = R/2$.
-Each particle is described by a surface mesh having $588$ nodes, $1172$ triangles, and $1758$ edges.
+Specifically, we consider a two-layer Moiré superlattice made by a total number of $20160$ gold nanodisks of radius $R = 100$ nm and height $50$ nm.
+We model the nanodisk as a superellipsoid, whose boundary has the implicit equation \eqref{eq:SuperEllipsoid}, with $m = 1$, $n = 0.25$, $a_x = a_y = R$, $a_z = R/2$.
+Each particle is described by the surface mesh shown in Fig. \ref{fig:matrix_mesh} (b).
 The centers of the particles are arranged at the vertices of two layers, obtained by periodically replicating a hexagon with a side length of $400$ nm.
-The second layer is located at a height $h = 300$ nm above the first and is rotated by an angle $\theta = 5$° with respect to it.
+The second layer is located at a height $h = 300$ nm above the first and is rotated by an angle $\theta = 5^{\circ}$ with respect to it.
 The array is excited by a plane wave, linearly polarized in the plane of the array, along the $\vers{x}$-axis, and propagating in the direction orthogonal to the array's plane with wavelength $\lambda = 600$ nm.
 The array size is about $46 \times 53 \, \mu$m, which is roughly $(76\times 87)\lambda$.
-In Fig. \ref{fig:MatrixSurfaceFields}b we show the electric field magnitude on the particles' surface, while in Fig. \ref{fig:TranLongModes} we show the longitudinal and transverse modes.
-The solution is computed using the MLFMA-SME with $N^\| = N^\perp = 10$.
-The total computational time is less than 6 hours on a single CPU.
+The solution is computed using the MLFMA-SMR with $N^\| = N^\perp = 10$.
+The total computational time is less than 6 hours on a single CPU. {The GMRES required approximately 5.2 hours and converged after 564 iterations.}